 No campfires are be permitted anywhere on site.
 Any campfires will be extinguished.

--Candles are plain dangerous; torches are far less of a fire risk in and around tents.
+Candles are dangerous; torches are far less of a fire risk in and around tents.

 The zone manager in your campsite will be able to help you on any fire issues or questions you may have.